Postal Facts - U.S. Postal Service

 An Act of Congress of March 3, 1863, effective July 1, 1863, provided that free city delivery be established at Post Offices where income from local postage was more than sufficient to pay all expenses of the service.
 For the first time, Americans had to put street addresses on their letters.

-On May 7, 1833, 24-year-old Lincoln was appointed Postmaster of New Salem, Illinois.
+On May 7, 1833, 24-year-old Abraham Lincoln was appointed Postmaster of New Salem, Illinois.
 Lincoln served until the office was closed May 30, 1836.

 Mr. ZIP, who has no first name, appeared in many public service announcements and advertisements urging postal customers to use the five-digit ZIP Code that was initiated on July 1, 1963.
 Within four years of his appearance, eight out of ten Americans knew who Mr. ZIP was and what he stood for.

-public internet site
+launched internet site

 1847 - U.S. postage stamps issued